dcorderoch/external/README.md

 # external

-this repository shows how to use a variable or a function without using #include with the extern keyword
+this repository shows how to use a variable or a function in C/C++ without using #include with the extern keyword

 the makefile file compiles with warning and debugging flags